Series navigation

 Emit results as they land and bound the wait.
 Slow tasks no longer punish fast ones.

-Use this for responses with optional sections: recommendations, enrichment panels, diagnostics, or any page where partial data is still useful and the missing pieces are visible to callers.
+Use this for responses with optional sections: recommendations, enrichment panels, diagnostics, any page where partial data is still useful and the missing pieces are visible to callers.

 public ProgressiveSummary<T> executeWithProgressCallback(